zfbx/zdiscord/docs/commands.md

     [discord.js docs](https://discord.js.org/#/docs/main/stable/general/welcome) - Has almost everything you need to know<br>
     [discord.com command docs](https://discord.com/developers/docs/interactions/application-commands) - specific details about how things work<br>
     [FiveM server functions for JS](https://docs.fivem.net/docs/scripting-reference/runtimes/javascript/server-functions/) - Everything you can do with FiveM from a command<br>
-    **This resource itself** - Honestly there's so many features and practices being used actively here in commands and utils that you can take note from or in many cases just copy and paste and use so have at it and don't be affraid to break things to help learn more.. as long as you're not working on a live server while you're breaking things ;)
+    **This resource itself** - Honestly there's so many features and practices being used actively here in commands and utils that you can take note from or in many cases just copy and paste and use so have at it and don't be afraid to break things to help learn more.. as long as you're not working on a live server while you're breaking things ;)

 ### Add permission levels